wdbo/webdocbook/docs/Administrate/Third-Parties-Assets.md

 =============================

-This directory stores all the third-parties *assets* packages that are used by *DocBook*.
+This directory stores all the third-parties *assets* packages that are used by *WebDocBook*.
 You will find here some links to these packages and their actual version numbers.

 To rebuild them, you can use the `bower.json` configuration file of